Code-Institute-Submissions/comics/README.md

 - Mature filter, Filters content for users under 16.
 - Card gallery, Displays all available comics in the collection.
 - New entry form, Allows users to submit their own comic suggestions.
-- About page, Lets users know more about the site.
 - Profile page, Allows users to edit their own information.
 - Comic page, Displays more information on a chosen comic.
 - Favourite/Unfavourite button and page, Users are able to favourite and unfavourite comics and view them on a seperate page.
 - Contact page, For users that would like to message the creator of the site.
 - Registration form, Allowing users to easily sign up to the site.
 - Edit and delete function for comics, Allows users to edit and delete their submissions.
-- Moderator system, Allows users to become Moderators in order to monitor submissions for inappropriate content.
+- Moderator system, Allows users to become Moderators in order to monitor/edit/delete submissions.
 - 404 error handling, To redirect user back to the Home page if they try accessing other non existing pages.

 ### Features to add in the future.

-- Rating system, For all users to rate comic entries to show more popular ones.
+- Rating system, For all users to rate comic entries so they can be ranked by rating/popularity.
 - Live chat, For users to communicate with each other.
 - Language options, To allow a broader range of users to the site.
-- CAPTCHA to new and edit entry form and contact form, To reduce spam sent on the contact form and new comics that are added.
+- CAPTCHA to new/edit entry form and contact form, To reduce spam sent on the contact form and new comics that are added.
-- Users page to display all signed up users for moderators to easily access the users profile page.
+- A page that displays all current signed up users, where moderators can easily access the different users profile pages.

 ## Technologies used (Frameworks, Libraries, Languages and Programs used)